-- Dependent students must provide their parents' tax return, or complete the IRS Data Retrieval Tool on the FAFSA.
+- Dependent students must provide their parents’ tax return or complete the IRS Data Retrieval tool on the FAFSA.
 In addition, if you filed your own taxes, you must provide your own tax return or complete the IRS Data Retrieval tool.

-- Independent, married students that use the "married filing separate" tax filing status must provide their spouse's IRS Tax Return.
+- Independent, married students who used the “married filing separate” tax filing status must provide their spouse’s IRS tax return.

-- Independent students currently married but who were not married to their spouse for the tax year requested by the FAFSA, must provide a copy of their spouse's IRS Tax Return (or IRS Statement of Non-Filing Tax Status) for that tax year.
+- Independent students who are currently married but were not married for the tax year requested by the FAFSA must provide a copy of their spouse’s IRS tax return (or IRS Verification of Non-filing Letter) for that tax year.

 AB540/DREAM Act/Undocumented Students

 California students who are eligible to complete the California DREAM Act Application may be selected for verification and required to submit additional information by the California Student Aid Commission (CSAC).
-Any necessary verification documents will be linked in myUSF Student Self-Service on the "Financial Aid" tab, under "Financial Aid Status" for academic year 2019-2020.
-You can also find them on our Financial Aid Forms page.
+Any necessary verification documents will be linked in myUSF Student Self-Service on the "Financial Aid" tab, under "Financial Aid Status."

-New First-Year students who graduated from a California High School and completed a Dream Act Application may follow the documentation instructions for New Freshman above, but will not have the option of using the IRS Data Retrieval.
+New first-year students who graduated from a California High School and completed a Dream Act Application may follow the documentation instructions above, but will not have the option of using the IRS Data Retrieval.

 These documents can be faxed to (415) 422-6084.
-If you have any questions, please contact the USF Financial Aid Office.
+If you have any questions, please contact the USF Office of Financial Aid:

 2130 Fulton Street, LM-203